We’ve offered net metering services for many years, but recently expanded the program and often refer to it as Enhanced Net Metering.

 A Few Things to Consider

 Your renewable energy generator must be sized to meet your electricity consumption.
-Put another way, the generation capacity of your wind turbine or other equipment must be comparable to the amount of electricity used by your home, business, or other accounts, and cannot be capable of producing more than one megawatt (MW) of electricity.
-One MW is equal to 1000 kilowatts (kW).
+Put another way, the generation capacity of your wind turbine or other equipment must be comparable to the amount of electricity used by your home, business, or other accounts, and cannot be capable of producing more than 100 kilowatts (kW) of electricity.

 Customers are able to use their generator to supply electricity to multiple metered accounts - such as a home and a business with the same account owner - within a geographical area known as a distribution zone.
 For example, while a larger wind turbine may not be feasible to use at a single home, it could potentially be used to help power multiple properties with the same account owner in a given community.

 Most municipalities have their own regulations and bylaws with respect to the siting of wind turbines.
 Contact your specific municipality’s planning office for more specific information.